License GuideSOC 13-2072

 Read more

-Practicing as a mortgage loan originator without an active license violates state law.
-Violators face civil fines and must forfeit any income earned from unlicensed work.
-States vary in their enforcement: some impose criminal penalties for repeat offenses, including jail time.
-The consequences apply uniformly across all states, though specific penalty amounts differ.
+Operating as a mortgage loan originator without a valid license violates state law across the country.
+Unlicensed practitioners face civil fines and must return earnings from unlicensed work.
+Some states impose criminal penalties for repeat violations, including jail time.
+The specific consequences vary by state and circumstances of the violation.

 Career Outlook